 You can access your data in OMERO from any platform.
 Our client applications run on any OS (Windows, Mac or Linux) and the OMERO.web client runs in your browser.
 OMERO lets you organise your data how you want using 'Projects' and 'Datasets' to manage your images.
 You can create tags and tag groups to annotate images with key-words of your choice.
 OMERO also supports rating, comments, and file attachments.
 Once annotated, you can browse, filter or search your images by their annotations and export a table of tag-counts for a Dataset of images.
 Users of OMERO can be organised into groups, each with different permissions levels, allowing you to collaborate with your colleagues.
 You can share and annotate the data you want with the people you want.

 In OMERO, you can view your images in multiple dimensions, scrolling through Z-sections and time-points.
 Turn channels on and off, change channel colours and adjust rendering settings.
 You can also copy and paste settings between images.
 Viewing images remotely in OMERO is fast, because you don't need to download the whole image to view it.
 OMERO simply renders the planes you want and sends the rendered image to the client.
 Even if you want to view a Z-projection: OMERO does the projection on the server and sends you the result.
-With the 4.3 release, OMERO supports 'Big' images with viewers that allow you to pan and zoom in a 'Google maps' manner.
+OMERO also supports 'Big' images with viewers that allow you to pan and zoom in a 'Google maps' manner.

 In OMERO, you can draw regions of interest on your images and measure their dimensions and pixel intensities, exporting the data as a spread-sheet.
 OMERO supports Python scripting, allowing you to write analysis scripts that run on the server.
 These scripts can be launched from the OMERO.insight client allowing all users to access additional functionality on the server.